Muslim United Front: Aftermath

-Many younger supporters of MUF started to support the militant organisations which had up till the election seen a wane in their support and numerical strength.
-According to Maulana Abbas Ansari, a member of the Muslim United Front, the youth would have not picked up the gun nor have known of Nehru's promise of a plebiscite to the people of Kashmir had the election not been rigged.
+Many younger supporters of MUF started to support and joining the militant organisations which had up till the election seen a wane in their support and numerical strength.
+According to Maulana Abbas Ansari, a member of the Muslim United Front, "The youth would have not picked up the gun nor have known of Nehru's promise of a plebiscite to the people of Kashmir had the election not been rigged".
+At the same time, Iran's Islamic Revolution and the victory of Mujahideen in Soviet-Afghan war caused major influence and impact on the Kashmir conflict and added extra confidence and comfort in the Revolt and armed insurgency against Indian administration also evolved the narrative of the Kashmir conflict by steering the struggle away from nationalism and towards Jihadism as many Kashmiri separatist groups including MUF coalition had adopted religious politics by promoting Islamism, Islamic socialism and Islamic fundamentalism in the Self-determine concept of Kashmiriyat against Indian administration rather than nationalist separatism or aspects of Ethnonationationist Political Autonomy.

 Scholars see that the rise in the organisation's support caused the Congress-National Conference alliance to rig the 1987 election.